 Optional: You can make a Teaching Assistant or Team Teacher a host.
-To pass host control to another person, click Manage in the host controls.
-This will open the participant list.
-Hover your mouse over the name of the person you want to make the host and click More.
-Click Make Host.
+Hover your mouse over the name of the person in the participants' list, click Make Host.

-Once you're viewing the Breakout Rooms panel, you will be able to assign participants to rooms and set a timer.
+Once you're viewing the Breakout Rooms panel, you can assign participants to rooms and set a timer.
 You can also Recreate breakout rooms, or Add new rooms.
-See the screenshot:
+See screenshot:

-If you have scheduled recurring meetings, pre-assigned breakout rooms will work only if applied to all meetings in the recurrence.
+If you've scheduled recurring meetings, pre-assigned breakout rooms will work only if applied to all meetings in the recurrence.
 You cannot edit a single meeting in the recurrence and apply a unique pre-assignment.

 To pre-assign students to breakout rooms, first download this template from Zoom.
-Use it to create a csv file with your class roster (using only @dukes.jmu.edu accounts).
-Then, create or schedule a Zoom meeting.
+Use it to create a csv file with your class roster (using @dukes.jmu.edu accounts).
+Then, create/schedule a Zoom meeting.
 In Meeting Options, check the Breakout Room pre-assign option.
 Select Import from csv.
 Upload the csv file you prepared.
 See screenshot:

-The screen will then look like the below screenshot.
+The screen will look like the below screenshot.
 Click Save.

 When the meeting starts, activate breakout rooms with the Control Panel.
 The breakout rooms will have pre-assigned participants in place.
 You can assign new participants or non-pre-assigned participants to existing rooms, as in the screenshot below: